daisygunn/grow-restaurant/README.md

 Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design, I have used Bootstrap elements & custom CSS to allow for this.

 ### Scope
-In order to acheuve the desired user & business goals the following features will be included in this release:
+In order to acheive the desired user & business goals the following features will be included in this release:

 - Responsive navbar that will navigate to the various pages throughout the site
 - Landing page with brief information about the restaurant and links to the menu and reservations page
 - Menus page, with links to food & drinks menu respectively
 - Reservations page, with booking form to enquire with the restaurant
+- Manage reservations page, where logged in users are able to edit/delete exisiting reservations they have.
+- Update details page, for logged in users to update their details which in turn updates the customer model.
 - Register/login feature
 - Contact form

 ### Structure
-This website has been designed with simplicity in mind, each page only have entirely relevant information on it so that the user is able to find what they want quickly without having to read through unnessecary things.
+This website has been designed with simplicity in mind, each page only has key information on it so that the user is able to find what they want quickly without having to read through unnessecary things.
 I have seperated out each key feature to really highlight their functionality to the user.

+The website is made of three apps:

+1. Website - core functionality
+2. Menus - menu display
+3. Reservations - reservations enquiries & customer management

 ![Database Schemas can be found here](assets/images/database_schemas.jpg)

 ### Skeleton
 [Wireframes can be viewed here](assets/documents/grow-wireframes.pdf)

+Please note the actual website differs slightly from the original wireframes.

 The theme of simplicity follows through to the design, I've used bootstrap columns and rows to divide the pages and tried to keep the same layout throughout so that the user has a sense of ease when on the various pages.